 How to make this recipe:

-First you will chop the potatoes into bite sized pieces and then transfer them to a large pan on the stove.
+First you will chop the potatoes into bite sized pieces and then transfer them to a large pan or large skillet on the stovetop.

-Next add all the remaining ingredients to the pan with the potatoes and turn the burner onto medium high heat.
+Next add all the remaining ingredients to the pan with the potatoes and turn the burner onto medium heat or medium-high heat.
 Bring everything to a boil.

-Now, stir all the ingredients together, then turn down the heat to low and simmer everything with the lid on for about 30-35 minutes, until the potatoes are tender.
+Now, for the last step, stir all the ingredients together, then turn down the heat to low and simmer everything with the lid on for about 30-35 minutes, until the potatoes are tender.
+Stir the potatoes every so often so the potato chunks don't stick to the bottom of the pan.
 Then turn off the heat and allow the potatoes to cool for a few minutes and absorb even more liquid.
+You will know if the potatoes are ready when they are fork tender.

 Tips and variations: